yungshenglu/NumberPlateRecognition/README.md

 ---
 ## Execution

-* Put the image of number plate in folder `input/`.
+* Put the image of number plate in the folder `./input/`.
 * Execution
     ```bash
-    # Execute number plate recognition
+    # Make sure your current directory is "./src/"
     $ python detect.py t1.jpg weights.npz
     $ python detect.py t2.jpg weights.npz
     ```
-* Open the folder `./output/` to see the result of recognition.
+* Open the folder `./out/` to see the result of recognition.
 Notice that the filename of the result will same as the input.
     ```bash
     # List the recognition result
-    $ cd ./output && ls
+    $ cd ../out && ls
     t1.jpg  t2.jpg
     ```